 I suggested “may win”

-When I suggested “may win” normally costs you have incurred may flow from a meritorious victory, however the costs paid are subject to the courts digression.
+When I suggested “may win” normally costs you have incurred may flow from a meritorious victory, however, the costs paid are subject to the court’s digression.

 The Courts Digression

-To make the fundamental point if a client pursues a damages case for £5,000 and incurred £100,000 in costs the Court is likely to suggest that the costs a party paid was disproportionate.
-In this event a meritorious litigant could find that the courts reduced the costs award vastly.
+To make the fundamental point if a client pursues a damages case for £5,000 and incurred £100,000 in costs the Court is likely to suggest that the costs a party paid were disproportionate.
+In this event, a meritorious litigant could find that the courts reduced the costs award vastly.
 That said if the issues are very complex or needed to be established for the greater good, the court may take a more lenient approach.

 In the event that a party argues many issues and is only victorious on a few, again the court may feel that the winning party was unreasonable in making the many allegations and therefore limits the award to cost to those issues which were successful, leaving the meritorious litigant with a recovery loss.

 The main theme is that that you are required to be reasonable and at all times or your costs claims could be affected whether you win or you lose.
-Costs are real risk and could alter the landscape of what can be perceived to be a win.
+Costs are a real risk and could alter the landscape of what can be perceived to be a win.
 These are generally referred to a part pyrrhic win (a win at great cost).

 One aspect of cost assessment is that when a court or your opponent considers the reasonableness of the costs, they do have a voice in the discussions and can make challenges in respect to the reasonableness of each and every cost head.

-It therefor has to be a consideration, that if you win or lose a case, you will probably not have returned all the costs you have paid.
+It, therefore, has to be a consideration, that if you win or lose a case, you will probably not have returned all the costs you have paid.
 Therefore, any reasonable and cogent advisor should assist you by fully explain this to you before you commence or defend legal proceedings.